“Atlas go wake your sister up, she needs to go to school,”

 I heard the boom seconds before it hit us.

 My car was pushed into another vehicle and then into a pole.
-The airbags hit me and my breath was forced out of my lungs.
+The airbags deployed and my breath was forced out of my lungs.

 The ringing in my ears made me wince as I gazed around half alive.